humboldt-cs/cs480-pub-crawl/README.md

 * As someone wanting to reminisce, I want to keep a copy of the itinerary that was updated throughout the night

+* As someone who cares about my physical/financial health and As someone who spends too much money, drinks too much, or blacks out: I should be able to keep a tally of how much I've had to drink today, what I drank, and where; I should be able to view a record of what I drank on a certain date, and where

  * Drink tracker -> keeping track of what you and/or your friends are consuming throughout the night -> keeps track of sobriety and track of experience for record keeping

-* As someone who spends too much money, drinks too much, or blacks out: I should be able to view a record of what I drank on a certain date, and where.

-* As someone who cares about my physical/financial health, I should be able to keep a tally of how much I've had to drink today, what I drank, and where.

 E. Other Required User Stories